Kakifrucht/HalfminerSystem/README.md

   - Remove some effects on teleport
 - Respawn Module
   - Respawns player at custom location
+  - Adds a first time join message or removes completely
+  - Execute custom command on first join
 - SignEdit Module
   - Allows editing of signs
   - Use command /signedit